Airbus6804/Omarchy-Projects-Menu/README.md

 - Suggests commonly used project directories based on your history
 - Creates the directory structure and opens it in your selected editor

-### Opening Any Folder
+### Opening Folders
-- Uses a walker-based directory browser (no GUI file picker required)
+- Shows a simple list of folders from your Projects directory
-- Navigate through your filesystem to find any folder
+- Opens selected folder in your default file manager
-- Works with folders that have never been opened in an IDE before
+- Quick access to any project folder without opening an IDE

 **Note:** This project uses pure bash with standard Linux utilities.
 No Node.js required!
 JSON parsing uses `jq` if available, otherwise falls back to `grep`/`sed` for simple extraction.